rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 called a JavaScript &quot;<strong>closure</strong>&quot; using the &quot;revealing module pattern&quot; of coding JavaScript that encapsulates functions related to an object.

+Use of "this" is called the prototype pattern because it can be modified by extension.

+In LoadRunner scripts its main advantage is it's only created once in memory.

+It encapsulates private code, but that's not important when it comes to LoadRunner scripts.

 NOTE: This approach is explained in Dan Wahlin's
 <a target="_blank" href="http://app.pluralsight.com/courses/structuring-javascript">